Non--adiabatic effects lead to the breakdown of the semi-classical phonon concept

-In \e{eq:H.1} $\Pi^{st}_\gl$ is the reference static part of the electron--nuclei component of the phonon dynamical matrix.
-As it has been explained in \ocite{Marini2023,Marini2015,2303.02102} this terms is already included in the $\go_\gl$ definition and needs to be removed in order to avoid double counting effects.
+In \e{eq:H.1} $C^{e-n}_\gl$ is the electron--nuclei\,(e--n) component of the reference DFPT phonon dynamical matrix.
+As it has been explained in \ocite{Marini2023,Marini2015,Stefanucci2023} this terms is already included in the $\go_\gl$ definition and needs to be removed in order to avoid double counting effects.

-\mysec{Equations of motion: Quantum vs Classical mechanics} The Hamiltonian $\h{H}$ induces a time--dependent dynamics of all operators, electronic and atomic.
-These equations are derived in details in the Supplementary Material~(SM), \smII.
+The Hamiltonian $\h{H}$ induces a time--dependent dynamics of all operators, electronic and atomic.
+These equations are derived in details in the \smIII.